Hendre-Ddu Tramway: Quarry branches

 A Broad Vein quarry had operated at Maesygamfa, about 2 miles north of the tramway, in the 1860s, but on a very small scale.
 In 1868, Frederick Walton, the son of James, moved into the Cwmllecoediog estate.
 Frederick was the inventor of Linoleum and had made a substantial fortune.
 In 1886, Walton partnered with local quarry manager Edward Hurst Davies to lease and develop Maesygamfa Quarry.
 They needed a transport link to get their produce to market and negotiated running rights over the Hendre Ddu Tramway with the Bradwells.
 This allowed them to build a tramway from their quarry to the Hendre Ddu Tramway, in exchange for re-routing the Aberangell end of the Tramway over Walton's land.

-In 1881, the Narrow Vein Gartheiniog Quarry was opened as a commercial operation.
+In 1881, the Narrow Vein Gartheiniog quarry was opened as a commercial operation.
 It was situated close to the tramway's midpoint.
 By 1886, a long adit had been driven to access high quality slate underground.
 In October 1887, the quarry was connected to the Hendre-Ddu Tramway as part of the agreement between Walton, Davies and the Bradwells.

-A final quarry was connected via the Maesygamfa tramway - the Tal y Mierin Quarry.
+A final quarry at Talymeirin was connected via the Maesygamfa tramway.
 This was worked briefly in the 1860s, but wasn't a commercial operation until it was taken over by Inigo Jones in 1913.
 An incline was laid down to the Maesygamfa tramway.

 1880-1914

 The slate produced by the quarries produced slabs rather than roofing slates.
 These were used for a variety of products, including billiard tables, floors, channels, window sills and grave markers.
 The slabs carried on special trestle wagons similar to those on the nearby Corris Railway.
 Quarry workers rode in open cars called the car gwyllt which were occasionally also used for tourist excursions.

 At the end of 1900, the workers of the Penrhyn Slate Quarry went on strike.
 Penrhyn had produced more than 20% of all slate quarried in Wales, and the quarries of the valley experienced a brief boom.
 When the strike ended in 1903, Penrhyn resumed production and many smaller quarries in Mid Wales shut down.
-Maesygamfa Quarry stopped working in 1908 - though it reopened briefly in 1909.
+Maesygamfa Quarry stopped working in 1908, though it reopened briefly in 1909.
 Jacob Bradwell died in June 1908, and Davies purchased the Hendre Ddu quarry and tramway from him, though the quarry didn't reopen until 1911.
 The First World War significantly reduced demand for slate.
 Gartheiniog Quarry closed in 1916 and Hendre Ddu in early 1918.